 At Kew Riverside, we view the changes as a positive challenge and a chance for us to have a more effective assessment 'conversation' about your child's learning than simply labelling ability with a number or letter.

 During the autumn of 2015, we trialled a new method of assessment tracking.
 This new approach focuses on ensuring children fully understand the key concepts before moving on with their learning.
 We fully adopted this tracker in the spring 2016.
 Throughout 2016-17 we consulted with parents and staff and are regularly looking to improve and enhance reporting on attainment and progress.

-During the school year, we produce an 'snapshot' of your child's attainment and progress each term in reading, writing and maths.
+During the school year, we produce an 'snapshot' of your child's attainment and progress each term in reading, writing and maths and for all subjects in the spring and summer.
 This will ensure that you no longer need to just rely on twice-yearly parent consultations to be informed about how well your child is doing.
-We hold an annual Assessment Evening for all parents and carers to explain the full system in more detail (see previous presentations and guidance below).
+We also hold three open afternoons each year for parents to talk with their children, with their books, about their learning.